envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Class {}        + function() = Programs
 ```

+#### C2

+Q: What is recursion?
+A: When a function refers to itself (calls on itself).
+Think of inception (the movie).
+It is good for tasks that have repeated subtasks to do

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie